Northeast, Minneapolis: Geography

 The community is bounded by the city limits of Minneapolis on the north and east, by the Mississippi River on the west, and irregularly by a combination of streets and rail lines on the south (in the southeast, it is bounded by the Northeast Industrial Park, which is not a part of any community).
 It does not include the Old Saint Anthony business district, which is entirely located within the University community.
 These official borders are established policy by the city.
-Both City Council Ward boundaries and the Neighborhood Revitalization Program follow these borders.
+The Neighborhood Revitalization Program follows these borders.

+The community is mostly located within City Council Ward 1, though parts in the south of the community are located in Ward 3.
+Ward 1 is currently represented by Elliott Payne and Ward 3 by Michael Rainville.

-The name "Northeast" originally came from the city’s street-naming system.
-Streets suffixed “North,” “South,” “East,” and “West” are all located west of the Mississippi River, while streets east of the river are suffixed “Northeast” and “Southeast.”
+The name "Northeast" originally came from the city's street-naming system.
+Streets suffixed "North", "South", "East", and "West" are all located west of the Mississippi River, while streets east of the river are suffixed "Northeast" and "Southeast".
 The dividing line between these two suffixes is East Hennepin Avenue.
-Under this scheme, Northeast does not include all of the Old Saint Anthony business district, as much of that area (which includes landmarks such as Nye’s Polonaise Room) is on the “Southeast” side of that street.
+Under this scheme, Northeast does not include all of the Old Saint Anthony business district, as much of that area (which includes landmarks such as Nye's Polonaise Room) is on the "Southeast" side of that street.
 The Northeast Minneapolis Chamber of Commerce only identifies with the northeast streets.

 The business district of Old Saint Anthony is commonly known as Northeast.
 The business association changed its name from the Old Saint Anthony Association to the NorthEast Business Association in 2007, even though it does not include businesses in most of the Northeast community.

 A spot at 974 feet (297 m) in or near Waite Park in Northeast Minneapolis is corroborated by Google Earth as the highest ground in all of Minneapolis.